ExpediaGroup/styx/docs/user-guide/configure-tls.md

       - *path*  - A path to the certificate file.

-  - *trustStorePath* - Styx can load the list of trusted certificates from a Java JKS keystore.
+  - *trustStorePath* - Styx can load the list of trusted certificates from a Java JKS truststore.
     This attribute specifies a path to the truststore file containing the trusted certificates.

   - *trustStorePassword* - A password for the keystore file specified in